5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 Enjoy macOS Monterey and newer with the correct SMBIOS for your CPU with working System Updates!

-**IMPORTANT**: If you experence issues with Bluetooth when using Broadcom cards in macOS Sonoma, then disable the Kernel Patches and follow the instructions of "Option 2" instead!
+**IMPORTANT**: If you experience [issues with Bluetooth](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076) when using Broadcom cards in macOS Sonoma, then disable the Kernel Patches and follow the instructions of "Option 2" instead!

 <details>
 <summary><strong>My test</strong> (Click to show content!)</summary>